ditrit/OGrEE-Core/BACK/kube-assets/README.md

 ```
 Exectute this command line on all worker to join master

-# Kube-Admin
+# back-admin

-Like Ogree SuperAdmin, Kube-Admin is able to manage ogree tenants on a kubernetes cluster
+Like Ogree SuperAdmin, back-admin is able to manage ogree tenants on a kubernetes cluster

 It's will use a custer service Account to interracte with the cluster:
 - SVC file in on svc/sa.yaml